Categories: News

 In recent years, Wolff’s media writing has appeared in the Hollywood Reporter, Town & Country Magazine, USA Today, and British GQ.
 A few years ago, he had a short, contentious stint as the editorial director of Adweek, leaving after he tried to inject the ad trade publication with more consumer-facing media coverage.

-While the New York Times once described Wolff as “genuinely detested,” he has knack for breaking stories about powerful figures.
+While the New York Times once described Wolff as “genuinely detested,” he has a knack for breaking stories about powerful figures.
 Now he has evidently turned his attention to politics — and Trump.
 In November, Wolff said in an interview that a large part of journalists' jobs is pure stenography, a remark that received considerable Twitter backlash.

 On Sunday, Wolff appeared on CNN and criticized the media for “having a nervous breakdown” while covering Trump, though he acknowledged the Trump administration is a great story for journalists.
 “Which is why I am, like all of us, spending every day on it,” he said.